 “Procrastination is like a credit card: It’s a lot of fun until you get the bill.”
 Christopher Parker.
 These words by this English actor may sound like a comical quote but they carry so much weight and power.
 Simply put: Procrastination is putting off until tomorrow, what should be done today.

-I have tried to dig a bit deeper as to the reasons why people procrastinate and the two main reasons I found are: (1) People don’t want to undertake a certain task because it is not in their heart and they this it’s too much of a bother or (2) People harbour a fear of failure.
+I have tried to dig a bit deeper as to the reasons why people procrastinate and the two main reasons I found are: (1) People don’t want to undertake a certain task because it is not in their heart and they therefore think it’s too much of a bother or (2) People harbour a fear of failure.

 Whichever reason one may give, we must all agree that procrastination is a killer disease and it has killed very many dreams.